guillaumedelaloy/Churn_analysis/README.md

-According to the graphs above, it looks like some variables such as the internet service or the type of contract have very different distributions among churners and non-churners : it's a good sign for the feasability of the project.
+According to the graphs above, some variables such as the internet service or the type of contract have very different distributions among churners and non-churners : it's a good sign for the feasability of the project.

 ## Feature Engineering